sorenmacbeth/cascading.hbase/README.txt

   directory of your Hadoop application jar file along with all Cascading dependencies.

-  See the HBaseTest unit test for sample code on using the HBase taps and schemes in your Cascading application.
+  See the TestHBaseDynamic and TestHBaseStatic unit tests for sample code on using the HBase taps, schemes and helpers in your Cascading application.

 License